Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

 We note that if $\varphi$ is adjointable and $Y$ is a Hilbert $Q$-module (\ie, the bilinear form of $Y$ is non-degenerate) then $\varphi$ is necessarily a homomorphism of $Q$-modules \cite{Paseka}: we have

 and thus by the non-degeneracy of $\inner--_Y$ we conclude that

-Conversely, and similarly to the situation in \cite{RR} where $Q$ was a locale, the homomorphisms of Hilbert $Q$-modules with enough sections are necessarily adjointable.
+Conversely, and similarly to the situation in \cite{RR} where $Q$ was a locale, the homomorphisms of complete Hilbert $Q$-modules are necessarily adjointable.
 In order to prove this only the domain module need have enough sections: